 for using that date, and that usually means obtaining and holding data that validates why that date is used.

-Catch 22: date marking, consumer preference, high quality and food waste
+Catch 22: balancing date marking, consumer preference, high quality and food waste

-areas can make putting in place a date mark no easy task.
-For example, health bodies want less salt, sugar and saturated fat in products to
+can make putting in place a date mark no easy task.
+For example, health bodies want less salt, sugar and saturated fat in products to improve

-improve consumer health, however some of these ingredients can help to preserve foods, providing a longer life and, in some cases, inhibit
+consumer health, however some of these ingredients can help to preserve foods, providing a longer life and, in some cases, inhibit microbial

 The food safety risk